 Higher Education Administration Licensure

-Contact the Program Coordinator (link to contact info) for information on this option before enrolling in the M.S. program.
+Contact the Program Coordinator, Al Moyer, at 410-386-4626, for information on this option before enrolling in the M.S. program.

 For the M.S.
 Degree in Educational Leadership, the following three-credit graduate courses are required:

 *All other courses in this program are prerequisites to this course.

 The Educational Leadership program offers multiple paths to leadership in education.
 Prepare for careers such as:

 • Supervisor (Maryland)

 • Supervisor with five years experience on a valid subject matter certificate (Pennsylvania).